kboy-silvergym/screen_time_api_ios/README.md

 # Features
 * Show the screen selecting apps to discourage.
-* Show all apps from discouraging.
+* Release all apps from discouraging.

 ![](doc/demo.gif)